The Miracle of Medical Debt Relief on HBO’s Last Week Tonight with John Oliver

 Medical debt pursuit, or more precisely, the endless harassment of patients unable to pay their bills (as opposed to unwilling), has gained increasing prominence as a major social issue.

 Among the more egregious practices in the collections industry is the sale of old medical debt – for pennies on the dollar – to bill collectors who will then aggressively pursue this debt at full face value for an additional two to 10 more destructive years.
 This happens regardless of the personal circumstances of people who clearly are still struggling with the economic consequences of illness and accidents.

 Jerry Ashton and I explore this practice in our book, The Patient, The Doctor, and the Bill Collector.
-In one chapter, we discuss how our RIP Medical Debt charity, inspired by the debt abolishment work pioneered by the “Rolling Jubilee” of Occupy Wall Street, was created to focus specifically on locating medical debt portfolios, buying them, and then forgiving every last penny.
+In one chapter, we discuss how our RIP Medical Debt charity, was created to focus specifically on locating medical debt portfolios, buying them, and then relieving every last penny.

 We know that we are not alone in our concern for those needing medical care but unable to pay the resultant bill.
 Many people are left with financial stress that endures longer than the physical harm done by an illness or accident.
 We also know it’s been difficult to raise national awareness of the medical debt crisis.

 Thanks to a June 5 airing of the HBO comedy series, Last Week Tonight Show with John Oliver, far more of us now are privy to this collection industry practice, and the debt treadmill it creates.
 In a painfully hilarious piece at the end of the show, John Oliver triumphantly out-Oprah’s Oprah in giving away valuable gifts.